-- 1. Shut down the engine, and remove the key from the ignition. - 2.
-Insert a slotted screwdriver (or similar prying tool) into slot (A).
-Gently pry the lens cover until retaining tabs (B) are free of the dome light bezel. - 3.
-Remove the lens cover.
+- 1. Shut down the engine, and remove the key from the ignition. - Insert a slotted screwdriver (or similar prying tool) into slot (A).
+Gently pry the lens cover until retaining tabs (B) are free of the dome light bezel.

 4. Remove two screws (A) from the dome light bezel.